cacruz/eviz/docs/examples/index.md

 python autoviz.py --help
 ```

-For configuration file templates and data samples, see the `config/` directory in your EViz installation.
+For configuration file templates used in this section, see the `config/examples/` directory in your EViz installation.